-The regulator has two basic functions: 1) blocks any current flow from the battery to the solar panel, and 2) limits the source current to the battery.
+The regulator has two basic functions: 1) blocking any current flow from the battery to the solar panel, and 2) limiting the source current to the battery.

-Campbell Scientific's CH200 is microcontroller-based smart charge controller that is ideal for an external rechargeable 12 Vdc VRLA battery such as Campbell Scientific's BP12 or BP24.
+The CH200 is a microcontroller-based smart charge controller that is ideal for external rechargeable 12 Vdc VRLA (Valve Regulated Lead-Acid) batteries like the BP12 or BP24.
 The controller manages amperage and voltage for safe, optimized battery charging from a solar panel or AC power sources.
 It also measures various input, output, and status parameters to allow close monitoring of the battery.

-The Morningstar SunSaver SS-10-12V regulator can also be purchased from CSI, and it is not shipped with a solar panel.
+The Morningstar SunSaverTM SS-10-12V regulator can also be purchased from Campbell Scientific, and it is not shipped with a solar panel.
 The regulator connects to the battery via the 15' long 16AWG cable shipped with the regulator.